Student Innovation Competition

 Projects will be judged on five main criteria:

-3. Measuring success: Was the project implementation successful?
-How did the team measure impact and success?
+- Measuring success: How did the team measure impact and success?

-4. Reach: Was the idea created with attention to diversity, equity and accessibility for the community?
+- Reach: Was the idea implemented successfully to reach a large portion of the target audience or community?
 Could the idea be replicable and applicable in more communities and newsrooms across the country?

 Awards Ceremony